HIGHLIGHTS-Top U.S. hedge funds up Dollar General, Walgreen stakes

 Aug 14 Top U.S. hedge fund managers did some shopping for shares of discount retailer Dollar General Corp and drug store operator Walgreen Co in the second quarter.

 Walgreen, which purchased a controlling stake in Britain's Alliance Boots, earlier this month decided not to relocate its corporate headquarters to Europe to save on taxes, a strategy known as inversion.
-It faced complications in pulling off the transaction, as well as heavy political pressure in the United States not to move.
+It faced complications in pulling off the transaction and heavy political pressure in the United States not to move..

 Billionaire activist investor Carl Icahn, Family Dollar Stores' largest shareholder with a 9.4 percent stake, wanted the company to sell itself to rival Dollar General in the face of stiff competition from big-box retailers such as Wal-Mart Stores Inc. But in July, Family Dollar agreed to sell itself to Dollar Tree Inc.